389ds/389ds.github.io/docs/389ds/design/repl-diff-tool-design.md

 ```
 Usage: repl-diff.py [options]

-Replication Comparison Tool (v1.0).
+Replication Comparison Tool (v1.2).
 This script can be used to compare two
 replicas to see if they are in sync.

 Options:
   -h, --help            show this help message and exit
-  -v, --verbose         Verbose output
   -o FILE, --outfile FILE
                         The output file
   -D BINDDN, --binddn BINDDN